liquidg3/liquidfire-forms/README.md

                     },
                     options: {
                         label: 'Role id?',
-                        description: 'This is a bad example of why you'd want a hidden field' }
+                        description: 'This is a bad example of why you\'d want a hidden field' }
                 }
             }